skillkerala/skillkerala/README.md

 # Skill Kerala Free Online Classes

-This is a repository for hosting the assets for the Skill Kerala Free Online Classes.
+This is a repository for the Skill Kerala Free Online Classes.
+We offer free online classes for secondary and higher secondary school students in Kerala, India.

 <!--
 **skillkerala/skillkerala** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.